VeeraMS/Consumption-Logic-App--PowerShell-Utility/README.md

 **Note:**

-	• Not recommended to run directly on the Production environment
+1. Not recommended to run directly on the Production environment

-	• It is tested with limited test cases and volume of runs, Validate in test environments and then perform in Production
+2. It is tested with limited test cases and volume of runs, validate this in test environment prior to execute in Production.